d-krupke/cpsat-primer/04_modelling.md

 > [!WARNING]
 >
-> While `only_enforce_if` often enhances the efficiency of constraint modeling,
+> While `only_enforce_if` in CP-SAT is often more efficient than similar
-> it can still impact the performance of CP-SAT significantly.
-Doing some
+> concepts in classical MIP-solvers, it can still impact the performance of
-> additional reasoning, you can often find a more efficient way to model your
+> CP-SAT significantly.
+Doing some additional reasoning, you can often find a
-> problem without having to use `only_enforce_if`.
-As `only_enforce_if` is often
+> more efficient way to model your problem without having to use
+> `only_enforce_if`.
+As `only_enforce_if` is often a more natural way to model
-> a more natural way to model your problem, it is still a good idea to use it to
+> your problem, it is still a good idea to use it to get your first prototype
-> get your first prototype running and think about smarter ways later.
+> running and think about smarter ways later.

 <a name="04-modelling-alldifferent"></a>